-- Solicit assistance from other Stage Managers-one to manage traffic flow, two or three to manage check-in table in shifts, one to handle paper flow. - Be sure to have keys to the CFA copy room. - Confirm with the Director the audition dates listed on the Production Calendar. - Acquire the stage manager's keys from the Production Manager. - Discuss with the Director the set up for the auditions.
-Determine the needed paperwork and generate it in the SM Office-directional signs, play title signs, notices, courtesy reminder signs, etc. Update the audition form to include any special information that is being sought (check with the Directors). - Copy sides (ask the Director for this information), gather and number scripts and/or scores.
+- Solicit assistance from other Stage Managers-one to manage traffic flow, two or three to manage check-in table in shifts, one to handle paper flow. - Confirm with the Director the audition dates listed on the Production Calendar. - Acquire the stage manager's keys from the Production Manager.

-- If scripts are available to be checked out, set up a system for script and score check out in conjunction with Krista that includes a sign out sheet.
+- Discuss with the Director the set up for the auditions.
+Determine the needed paperwork and generate it in the SM Office-directional signs, play title signs, notices, courtesy reminder signs, etc. Update the audition form to include any special information that is being sought (check with the Directors). - Copy sides (ask the Director for this information), gather and number scripts and/or scores. - If scripts are available to be checked out, set up a system for script and score check out in conjunction with Krista that includes a sign out sheet.
 It should include the date borrowed, the borrower's name, the number of the script or score, the date returned and a space to initial upon return.
 A 24-48 hour check out is fairly standard. - If there are multiple shows auditioning on a single night, find out what spaces have been reserved for auditions.
-If Annett Hall is one of your spaces, this will require a faculty member to check out a key from the Music Department (theatre no longer has one as of July 2010), and may require special effort to set up and restore the room at the end of the night. - Have the actors sign in as they arrive.
-Have actors complete an audition form to give to the director. - Prepare a general information sheet that includes a brief synopsis of the play/character descriptions/dates of rehearsals and the run dates.
-The Director may already have this information available.
-Have the Director double check the sheet before you post anything. - If an accompanist is needed, confirm that one will be there at the designated time and that a tuned piano, with a clip light, is available.
+If Annett Hall is one of your spaces, this will require a faculty member to check out a key from the Music Department (theatre no longer has one as of July 2010), and may require special effort to set up and restore the room at the end of the night. - Multiple show auditions generally mean two sets of audition forms, in two colors.
+Talk with the Production Manager and coordinate with the other show. - Have actors complete an audition form to give to the director (if paper forms). - Prepare general information on the play: that includes a brief synopsis of the play/character descriptions and a preliminary calendar.
+The Director may already have some of this this information available.
+Have the Director double check the synopsis & character descriptions before you post anything. - If an accompanist is needed, confirm that one will be there at the designated time and that a tuned piano, with a light, is available.